Estimated Read Time: 5 Minutes

-An SEO (search engine optimization) backlink is no different; the “SEO” in front merely references the fact that links influence your search engine rankings.
+A search engine optimization or SEO backlink is no different; the “SEO” in front merely references the fact that links influence your search engine rankings.
 That influence can be good or bad, positive, negative, or neutral depending on factors discussed below.

 Why Are Backlinks Important?

 Backlinks are important because they are ranking signals for Google.
 They are not the only considerations Google uses to decide who ranks where but they are among the top 4 most important according to SEO Industry studies.

 Google treats backlinks like “votes” or endorsements for your content.
 It assumes website owners link to content they find valuable – content that helps them (or their audience) do what they need to do.
 All things being equal, the more “votes” or backlinks your content earns and acquires, the higher it will rank.

 This post explains SEO backlinks, the concepts of SEO equity, link equity, and link juice, and how different link sources and attributes can help or hurt your rankings.